 - Deadly Gas: Played straight and inverted.
 The planet's air is toxic to the lifeforms below the surface, as is the underground air to the Aleena, and the seal that prevents them from seeping past each other must be replaced properly.

 - Down the Rabbit Hole: How R2-D2 and C-3PO get into their adventure.

-- Going to Be One of Those Days: Clone pilot Warthog, upon seeing the diminutive lizard-like natives:"Oh, great, this is going to be one of those planets."
+- Going to Be One of Those Days: Clone pilot Warthog, upon seeing the diminutive lizard-like natives:"Oh, great, this is going to be another one of those planets."

 - Grumpy Bear: Commander Wolffe is uptight and strict, in contrast to the episode's more relaxed atmosphere.

 - Riddle Me This: How Orphne gives the droids clues for the way back to the surface.

 - Robosexual: Orphne, the underground fairy, acts like she's attracted to C-3PO.

 - Shout-Out: C-3PO's fearful reaction to the lights of the tunnel and R2-D2 extinguishing them with spray only for them to manifest again resembles Gimli frantically trying to fight off the spirits in the Paths of the Dead.

 - When Trees Attack: The creatures of Aleen's underworld are Ent-like humanoids who are initially hostile to intruders.